What you will need:

 - Ask family members about exposure to Tuberculosis, or leprosy.

-- Print and complete your name section at the top of every page and bring to the office the USCIS I-693 printed from our website or medical portal.
+- Print and complete your name section at the top of every page and bring the USCIS I-693 printed from our website or medical portal.
 If you have an AA number enter that at the top of every page as well.
 Do not sign the USCIS I-693 form until you are in front of the Doctor

 - Bring your Cell Phone.
 Please call 207-699-0901 when you arrive to let the doctor know you have arrived

 - Plan an extra 5-10 minutes before your appointment for finding parking on the street near by ( if you are coming by car)

 PLEASE make sure to cancel your appointment if you do not plan to come.
 There is a $75.00 fee whether or not you see the doctor, called a no-show fee, if you do not come to the appointment and have not called at least one day in advance to cancel.

 What if the person needing the immigration medical exam does not speak ENGLISH?

 Unfortunately, our very small office does not have translators.
 So in order to help you, unfortunately you do need to be able to understand the questions in English that the doctor will ask you.
 Your family member can not translate for you.
 You may find and bring an official translator with you.
 We regret at this time we currently are not able to offer translation services.